Skip to main content

 • Oxidation prepares those parts to be used for energy, by creating Acetyl-Coenzyme A (Acetyl-CoA).

-• The Krebs cycle is where your body actually makes the usable energy (ATP) it needs to live, move, and thrive.
+• The Krebs cycle is where your body produces usable energy (ATP) required for daily cellular function

 Many people believe metabolism is just about fast or slow calorie burning.
 In reality, it’s about how your body creates, manages, and uses the energy produced to keep you alive and thriving.

 In fact, your body uses energy even when you’re not moving at all.
-This basic energy use is called your Basal Metabolic Rate (BMR) — the amount of energy needed to keep you alive if you were, for example, in a coma.
+This basic energy use is called your Basal Metabolic Rate (BMR): The amount of energy your body requires at complete rest to maintain essential functions.
 Essentially, the number of calories your body burns at rest to keep your organs and systems functioning, which includes breathing, maintaining blood circulation, brain function, cellular growth and repair, basic hormonal and neurological changes.

 Your BMR is directly linked to how much lean muscle mass you have.
 The more muscle you carry, the higher your BMR, because muscle tissue requires more energy to maintain than fat tissue.